Sony Music: 2008–present: Sony Music revival and restructuring

+In 2022, Sony Music Entertainment acquired boutique branding and merchandising agency, Ceremony of Roses (CoR).
+It was merged with Sony's existing merchandising division, which subsequently operated as CoR.

 In January 2023, Sony Music and Alamo Records founder Todd Moscowitz launched Santa Anna, an artist and label services company.

+Sony Music Canada

+Sony Music Canada was formed when Sony Music acquired Canadian assets of CBS Records in 1990 (itself formerly Columbia Records Canada in 1954).

+Sony Music Canada is operated by Sony Canada, which evolved from General Distributors or Gendis, which had been founded in Winnipeg in 1954 by Albert D. Cohen, who had made a deal with Sony to market its transistor radios in the same year.

 Sony Music UK

-Sony Music UK (legal name Sony Music Entertainment UK Limited) is owned and operated by Sony Music Entertainment in the United Kingdom.
+Sony Music UK was founded in January 1980 and is owned and operated by Sony Music Entertainment in the United Kingdom.
 Since 2014, Jason Iley has been chairman and CEO of Sony Music UK.
 Though owned by Sony Music Entertainment, Sony Music UK has standalone operations in the UK to promote musicians within the UK.

 In June 2017, it was announced that Sony would be merging its two independent distribution companies The Orchard and Red Essential.

-2014 saw Sony's best singles success for 33 years, with 11 number 1 singles.
+In 2014, Sony had its best singles success of 33 years, with 11 number 1 singles.
 Sony Music artists won a total of five individual awards at the BRITs 2015, including Best Female Solo Artist for Paloma Faith, and Mark Ronson's "Uptown Funk", which picked up Best British Single.
-Several other of the label's artists - Foo Fighters, One Direction and Pharrell Williams - also collected awards.
+Several other of the label's artists – Foo Fighters, One Direction and Pharrell Williams – also collected awards.

 Sony's performance at the BRITs 2015 was the label's best in nearly 20 years, winning a total of 5 awards.
 In 2017, Sony Music UK celebrated the most successful BRIT Awards in the company's history, winning seven of the 11 awards.

-In the last three years, Sony Music UK has made key acquisitions including forming Insanity Records with Insanity Management.
+Sony Music UK has made key acquisitions including forming Insanity Records with Insanity Management.
 Craig David became the first artist to sign an album deal with Insanity Records.
 Sony Music UK signed Robbie Williams, who released his 11th album The Heavy Entertainment Show in 2016.
 Jason Iley commented that the agreement was "a once in a lifetime signing with the biggest male solo artist of our generation".

-Sony Music UK also incorporated the independent sales and distribution company Essential Music and Marketing - renamed to Red Essential.
+Sony Music UK incorporated the independent sales and distribution company Essential Music and Marketing – renamed to Red Essential.
 In August 2016, Sony Music acquired Ministry of Sound Recordings, home to London Grammar, DJ Fresh and Sigala.

 On April 5, 2017, two of Sony Music UK's labels won awards at the annual Music Week Awards.
-Columbia Records received the 'A&R of the Year' Award, while Syco were awarded the 'Record Company of the Year' Award.
+Columbia Records was awarded A&R of the Year, and Syco was awarded Record Company of the Year.

 In 2021, Sony agreed to buy Kobalt neighboring rights division and independent distribution company AWAL, from the Kobalt Music Group for $430 million.

-The UK media company Somethin' Else was acquired outright by Sony Music in 2021, to form a podcast division.